 Is Body lift Surgery after weight loss just about the Abdomen?

 Patients who experienced weight loss will notice that they have lost weight over the entire body, which can lead to excess or sagging skin around the abdomen, arms, legs, breast for female patients and chest for male patients.
 For this reason, surgery after weight loss will often involve procedures to address loose skin and fat deposits on the abdomen in the form of a tummy tuck, or abdominoplasty.
-However, it can also encompass area such as the hips, flanks and lower back with 360° procedures such as the lower body-lift.
+However, it can also encompass area such as the hips, flanks and lower back with 360° procedures such as the lower body-lift (torsoplasty).
 Treatment plans for other areas includes the arms, thighs, breast for female patients and the chest area in males.
-Patients may also lose volume in the face and neck and require facial rejuvenation such as a face-lift or neck-lift.

 What happens if I gain or lose weight after body contouring surgery?

 Following body contouring surgery, such as a tummy tuck – abdominoplasty or thigh lift, patients will be able to comfortably increase or decrease their weight by approximately 10 to 15 kg without impacting the results of their surgery.

 Liposuction will remove fat cells permanently from the body and the fat cells in that location will not come back.
 If a patient continues to have a high-calorie diet after their liposuction then the body will still need to store the extra fat.
 As a result the fat will now be stored in different fat cells in the body and these may become enlarged if calorie intake is not reduced.
 This often creates the belief that the fat has moved to a different area of the body, which is not necessarily the case.

 Can you tighten Excess Loose Skin with exercise?